MultiQC/MultiQC/docs/plots.md

-    'tt_decimals': 0,                       # Number of decimal places to use in the tooltip number 'tt_suffix': '',                        # Suffix to add after tooltip number 'tt_percentages': True,                 # Show the percentages of each count in the tooltip 'height': 512                           # The default height of the interactive plot, in pixels }
+    'tt_decimals': 0,                       # Number of decimal places to use in the tooltip number 'tt_suffix': '',                        # Suffix to add after tooltip number 'tt_percentages': True,                 # Show the percentages of each count in the tooltip 'height': 512                           # The default height of the plot, in pixels }
 ```